lamont-cookbooks/multipackage/README.md

 ## Description

-This cookbook supplies an LWRP `multipackage_install` which provides a backwards-compatability layer around supplying an array of packages to the package resource which was introduced in Chef 12.1.0.
+This cookbook supplies an LWRP `multipackage` which provides a backwards-compatability layer around supplying an array of packages to the package resource which was introduced in Chef 12.1.0.
 By using this LWRP a cookbook will execute a single resource with an array argument on Chef 12.1.0, but will dispatch multiple resources to handle each individual resource to maintain compatibility with previous versions of Chef.

-This cookbook also supplies a definition `multipackage` which wraps `multipackage_install` with additional functionality not present in core chef which implements an accumulator pattern to gather packages from many different cookbooks and install them in a single resource call (assuming it runs on Chef 12.1.0 or greater).
+This cookbook also supplies a definition `multipackage_install` which wraps `multipackage` with additional functionality not present in core chef which implements an accumulator pattern to gather packages from many different cookbooks and install them in a single resource call (assuming it runs on Chef 12.1.0 or greater).